-The significantly different mean square values for SCY, OP, WP, PP, CF and PC were found for genotypes, crosses, parents, parents vs crosses, lines, testers and line \times tester under normal irrigation and water deficit condition.
+The significantly different mean square values for SCY, OP, WP, PP, CF and PC were found for genotypes, crosses, parents, parents vs. crosses, lines, testers and line × tester under normal irrigation and water deficit condition.
 Only testers were non-significantly different for WP, OP and PP under normal irrigation and water deficit condition.
-The non-significant differences were found among testers and crosses vs parents for CF and PP (Table 1).
+The non-significant differences were found among testers and crosses vs. parents for CF and PP (Table 1).

-Gene Action of the Traits under Normal Irrigation and Water Deficit Condition

-Results showed that the variance due to SCA was greater than variance due to GCA for SCY, OP, WP, PP, PC and CF, which revealed the dominant role of non-additive gene action for these traits (Table 2).
+Gene Action of the Traits under Normal Irrigation and Water Deficit Condition than variance due to GCA for SCY, OP, WP, PP, PC and CF, which revealed the dominant role of non-additive gene action for these traits (Table 2).